-Companies' gender action plans and community investment programs that aim to advance women's rights commonly remain superficial, e.g.:
+Companies' gender action and community investment plans that aim to advance women's rights commonly remain superficial and paradoxically gender-neutral, e.g.:

-- Microfinance program by a power plant developer to encourage women to start their own enterprises without consideration of their exiting triple burdens of wage labour, domestic chores and care duties. - Celebration of International Women's Day by presenting roses to female employees at an operational airport in Turkey.
+- Microfinance program by a power plant developer to encourage women to start their own enterprises without consideration of their exiting triple burdens of wage labour, domestic chores and care duties. - Celebration of International Women's Day by presenting roses to female employees by an airport operator in Turkey.

-Measures proposed: The businesses were recommended to conduct an impact and needs assessment with the involvement of gender & HR specialists for a more tailored, substantive approach to women's HR, to assess business impacts and identify leverage areas that are realistic, tailored to the local context, and avoid perpetuating existing inequalities and power dynamics.
+Measures proposed: The businesses were recommended to conduct an impact and needs assessment with the involvement of gender & HR specialists for a more tailored, substantive approach to women's HR.
+This would enable an assessment of gender impacts and leverage areas that are realistic, tailored to the local context, and avoid perpetuating existing inequalities and power dynamics.

-Challenges: Many companies lack sufficient understanding of what appropriate support for women's HR entails, without which actions can merely end up reinforcing traditional gender dynamics.
+Challenges: Many companies lack sufficient understanding of what substantive support for women's HR entails, without which actions can fail to bring about any meaningful change.